tonytomov/jqGrid/README.md

   * wrapperClassName: "ui-jqgrid-cell-wrapper" - the name of the class assign to `<span>` included in every cell of the grid
   * adjustGridWidth: true - means that the width of the grid need be adjusted after resizing of the column
   * fixWidthOnShrink: false - fill be removed later.
 It will be not included in the release
+* new `singleSelectClickMode` option with default value `"toggle"`.
+It allows to control deselection of previously selected row on clicking on the row.
+Default behaviour now is toggle of selection.
+The have old behavior one need to specify any other value for `singleSelectClickMode` option, for example `singleSelectClickMode: "selectonly"` or `singleSelectClickMode: ""`.
+It's important to stress, that the behaviour of `setSelection` method is **not changed**.
+Multiple calls of `setSelection` will **not deselect** the row.

 ### The following *new `colModel` properties* are implemented (comparing with jqGrid 4.7)